decentraland/documentation/content/player/general/in-world-features/voice-chat.md

 It is possible that the first time you do this, the browser will ask you about microphone permissions.
 You will see a browser’s modal similar to this
 ![](/images/media/voice-chat-2.png)

-> You will have to grant the website required permission to be able to use voice chat feature
+> You have to grant the website required permission to be able to use voice chat feature

 ### Seeing nearby users